Nordstrom Rack: History

-In 1973, Nordstrom Rack opened their first store in Seattle as a clearance outlet full-line store.
+In 1973, the company opened its first store in Seattle as a clearance outlet full-line store.
 The first Nordstrom Rack location was in the basement of a downtown Seattle Nordstrom store.

-Their website was launched in February 2014 by HauteLook which was acquired by Nordstrom in 2011.
-The Nordstrom Rack e-commerce site was built on a shared platform with Hautelook, which is Nordstrom's flash sale business.
-When visiting the Nordstrom Rack's website, there is an option to navigate back and forth between Hautelook and Nordstrom Rack.
-Nordstrom Rack has an e-commerce site that has brand name options at lower prices.
-It is easy to search for items by type, brand name or price range.
+Its website was launched in February 2014 by HauteLook, which was acquired by Nordstrom in 2011.
+The Nordstrom Rack e-commerce site was built on a shared platform with HauteLook, which is Nordstrom's flash sale business.

 Nordstrom Rack makes up about a fifth of Nordstrom's overall sales.
 Since 2013 Nordstrom Rack has generated over 2.5 billion dollars in sales.

-On March 22, 2018, Nordstrom Rack opened its first store in Canada which began their global expansion.
-All seven Nordstrom Rack stores in Canada are set to be closed in 2023, following Nordstrom's exit from the country.
+On March 22, 2018, Nordstrom Rack opened its first store in Canada, which began its global expansion.
+All seven Nordstrom Rack stores in Canada closed on May 14, 2023, following Nordstrom's exit from the country.

 On December 20, 2021, it was reported that Nordstrom was considering spinning-off Nordstrom Rack into a separate company.